fbpx

 Showtimes: 2026 Dates TBA

-Now in its 25th year, Grant's performance brings Dickens’ timeless tale to life in a way you’ve never experienced before.
+Grant's performance brings Dickens’ timeless tale to life in a way you’ve never experienced before.
 From the kindly Bob Cratchit and sweet Tiny Tim to the miserly Ebenezer Scrooge and the ghostly visitors who transform his heart, Fitch masterfully portrays every character with vivid emotion and theatrical flair.
 Even if you know the story, you’ll discover scenes from the original novella rarely shown on screen.

 Grant Fitch began developing his rendition of A Christmas Carol in 1997, and over the years, it has become a holiday tradition for audiences across the region.
 In addition to his storytelling work in schools and libraries, Fitch is a familiar face on local stages, having performed in The ForeignerMy Fair LadyYou’re a Good Man, Charlie BrownLittle Shop of HorrorsThe Drowsy Chaperone, and more.